willbush/blog/content/blog/impermanent-nixos.md

   nix-shell -p nixpkgs-fmt --run 'nixpkgs-fmt .'
 ```

-## Increase secruity of the boot mount
+## Increase security of the boot mount

 You may have noticed when I mounted `boot` I used `umask=0077`.
 This was to avoid the following warning: